 – Evaluate the ways in which outside entities are selected and the methods used to oversee the work of designers and other consultants.

 – Describe in detail how at least two successful large infrastructure projects have been managed.
 Identify the actions necessary to assure that capital improvement projects are defined and executed in accordance consistently high standards of efficiency and practicality.
 Based upon these successes, develop a detailed critical path flow chart showing how a project can be successfully scheduled and implemented.
-Here are some of the elements that can and often do delay major projects:
+Here are some of the critically important elements that can and often do delay major projects:

 - Conceptual design phase: time it should take to get the design approved and a necessary design consultant(s) on board.